dhardenb/atg-turn-checklist/README.md

-# atg-turn-checklist
-An complete turn checklist for the Advanced Tactics Gold strategy game.
+A complete turn checklist for the Advanced Tactics Gold strategy game.